Sofia Jamora Shows Her Peach In Sheer Glitter Minidress

 Sofia Jamora shared a brand new Instagram photo yesterday, and it was the third and final image of her in a runway outfit.
-Prior to this, she caused a stir with a photo of herself wearing a nude bodysuit on stairs, as reported by The Inquisitr.
+Prior to this, she caused a stir with a photo of herself wearing a nude bodysuit on the stairs, as reported by The Inquisitr.

 This time, Jamora was seen in a glittering dress with a g-string bikini bottom.
 Prior updates revealed more of the outfit, but this particular image showed her posing alongside fellow model, Yovanna Ventura.